German Nouns and their Genders

 The verb is a central element in a sentence.
 Some verbs take a direct object.
 The object is an element in the sentence on which the action is performed or about which the information is given, e.g.

-In the above examples, we have used the verb "ist" (is), that doesn't require a direct object.
+In the above examples, we have used the verb "ist" (is), which doesn't require a direct object.
 Hence, we need a complement to complete the sentence.

 |Der König||ist||sehr reich.|